Prof. Xu Huiying

 Chawla, L (1998) Significant Life Experiences Revisited: a review of research on sources of environmental sensitivity, Environmental Education Research 4(4) 369-382

-Cooper, G. (1992) The role of the outdoor and field studies centre in educating for education for the environment, Environmental Education, 39,pp.5-7.
+Cooper, G. (1992) The role of the outdoor and field studies center in educating for education for the environment, Environmental Education, 39, pp.5-7.

 Carnegie, （1988）“past, today and future”, Li Wenying translation, China Women Press.